Year of Publication

 Digital Object Identifier (DOI)

 Ortiz, Kaylee A., "THE EFFECTS OF VIDEO ACTIVITY SCHEDULES ON LIFE SKILLS FOR INDIVIDUALS WITH MILD INTELLECTUAL DISABILITY" (2017).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 46.